larakallas/430/README.md

 Open your browser and navigate to `http://127.0.0.1:5000` to access the application.
 Or CTRL + Click on the generated `http://127.0.0.1:5000` in the command line.

+To login in the manager account:
+Username: manager1
+Password: Pass1

 ## Database Setup